Pa. GOP loudly opposed counting undated ballots, until now - NewsBreak

 Pa.
 GOP loudly opposed counting undated ballots, until now

-HARRISBURG, Pa. — (AP) — When Philadelphia's election board prepared to count ballots last year that were mailed in without the voter's handwritten date, Republicans threatened impeachment.
-Now a GOP Senate candidate wants counties to embrace the same approach.
+HARRISBURG, Pa.
+(AP) — When Philadelphia’s election board prepared to count ballots last year that were mailed in without the voter’s handwritten date, Republicans threatened impeachment.
+Before GOP Senate candidate David McCormick conceded his race Friday, he wanted counties to embrace the same approach.

-In a last-ditch bid to close a roughly 900-vote gap with Dr. Mehmet Oz, former hedge fund CEO David McCormick is pressing for undated mail-in ballots to be counted.
-The Senate Republican primary is still too close to call, now more than two weeks after Pennsylvania's primary election, and the mail-in vote, which has favored McCormick, could help him.
+In a last-ditch bid to close a roughly 900-vote gap with Dr. Mehmet Oz, former hedge fund CEO David McCormick pressed for undated mail-in ballots to be counted.
+He finally acknowledged Friday that there were not enough ballots remaining to make up the difference.

-McCormick insists he simply wants every Republican vote to be counted in a contest that will decide the GOP nominee for one of this year’s most closely watched Senate races.
-But in calling for undated mail-in ballots to be counted, McCormick is putting the GOP in an uncomfortable spot after the party has spent the better part of two years deriding such votes as “illegal” alongside a broader embrace of former President Donald Trump’s lies about widespread fraud in the 2020 campaign.
+McCormick had insisted he simply wanted every Republican vote to be counted in a contest that will decide the GOP nominee for one of this year’s most closely watched Senate races.
+But in calling for undated mail-in ballots to be counted, McCormick put the GOP in an uncomfortable spot after the party spent the better part of two years deriding such votes as “illegal” alongside a broader embrace of former President Donald Trump’s lies about widespread fraud in the 2020 campaign.

 “Now it looks like we could be OK for something if it impacts the race in a way you want it to go,” said Mike Barley, a Republican campaign strategist in Pennsylvania who does not have a candidate in the Senate race.

-The national and state party are fighting McCormick in state courts, and the U.S. Supreme Court could resolve the matter any day now.
-In any case, most Republicans believe McCormick is out of luck and will be unable to make up the votes in a recount, regardless of whether undated ballots are counted.
+The national and state party fought McCormick in state courts, and the U.S. Supreme Court could resolve the matter any day now.
+In any case, most Republicans believed McCormick would be unable to make up the votes in a recount, regardless of whether undated ballots were counted.

 More registered Democrats vote by mail in Pennsylvania than do registered Republicans, possibly as a result of Trump’s baseless smearing of mail-in voting as rife with fraud.